 You can participate in environmental conservation volunteering at any point in life but taking part in this type of work on your gap year can be extremely beneficial to your work experience and overall on your C.V.
 You will also be making a direct, positive contribution to the world around us; what’s better than that?
 If environmental conservation volunteering sounds like something you would like to get involved in on your gap year check out our product listings.

-Immerse yourself in the traditions and culture of the local communities and make a measurable difference to improving their quality of life on our volunteer projects.
+Make the mighty Amazon Rainforest & Andes Mountains your home.
+Immerse yourself in the traditions & culture of the local community, making a measurable difference to their quality of life.

 Spending valuable time in both Kenya & Tanzania, you’ll make a huge impact on the rural communities that you’ll live & work alongside.
 Improve schools, homes & protect endangered wildlife.